 A student must successfully complete at least 67% of the credit hours attempted.

-Minimum Timeframe
+Maximum Timeframe

 Failure to Meet SAP Requirements

-• personal injury or illness
+- personal injury or illness;

-• death of a relative
+- death of a relative; or

 Appeals may be approved outright or may be approved with an academic plan.
 In either case, should the appeal be approved, students will be allowed to receive financial aid for a probationary semester.